 Although, this is planned as a limited activity.
 DSHA has included it in approved activities for FY2021 as a result of the Annual Plan due date to HUD of April 15, 2020.
-As of this plan date, we are unsure if this activity will continue to be necessary in FY2021.
+As of this plan date, we are including this for FY2022 since Delaware continues to be in a State of Emergency due to the pandemic.
 Modifications will be submitted as necessary.